kamimrcht/webpage/mphf.md

 ### PTHash (2021)

 [PTHash](https://dl.acm.org/doi/abs/10.1145/3404835.3462849?casa_token=2O7CUKGkaYwAAAAA:7si6HMx2EZMsPy7IRBNf7MRxFLieU-O9eMjPVVlmYWtALaGzuzkG5FbQKO01kF7kUMXPH0TLt4lbTg) remains in the same spirit as BBHash, in the sense that it aims at practical efficiency.
-In particular, it improved on BBHash’s lookup time.
+In particular, it improved on BBHash’s lookup time ([link to implementation](https://github.com/jermp/pthash)).

 The core idea is the following.
 For a set of keys of size n, associate each element to b<n buckets.
 Because of the properties we revised earlier, some buckets will contain more than one key, others will be empty, but globally each will be an order of magnitude smaller than the initial set.
 A final image vector is allocated, which has the same cardinality as the set of keys.
 Using that divide-and-conquer approach, for each bucket one can try different hash functions until all elements of the bucket are in the vector without collision.
 The cost of finding a function that fits is crucial and grows exponentially with the size of buckets, hence the need for small buckets.